Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Conclusions

 In this work, we have analysed the EW and VEL of the narrow \naid\ absorption with respect to a variety of properties from the hosts and the SNe, both photometric and spectroscopic.
 Our main conclusions are:

-\begin{itemize} \item The largest driver of the strength of sodium in the line of sight of SNe~Ia is the environment: SNe in young, star-forming, central regions have significantly more sodium than their counterpart. \item The observed colours at maximum and at late times (60 days post maximum), as well as the colour excess of SNe~Ia, are strongly related to \naid\ abundance, showing that it is a good tracer of extinction.
-The light-curve width parameters are also significantly different according to the EW, which is expected given their environmental dependence. \item Nebular velocities are strongly related to EW of \naid\ showing that there is a relation between intrinsic SN properties and the gas and dust in the line of sight. \item We find an optimal environmental division between two SN~Ia samples (based on sSFR) and show that the young sample has important differences in the EW of \naid\ when divided according to colours, colour excess, $R_V$, silicon ejecta velocity, silicon velocity gradient, and nebular velocity.
-This strengthens the idea that within the same young local environment, intrinsic SN properties affect or are affected by the intervening material. \item The young-approaching channel of SNe~Ia, besides being composed of HV objects with low $R_V$ and high extinction in the $V$ band, is also consistent with more blueshifted \naid\ lines and excess absorption with respect to what is expected from its extinction. \item We provide a possible interpretation of these results in which the young population comes from an asymmetric explosion that interacts with nearby material.
+\begin{itemize} \item The largest driver of the strength of sodium in the LoS of SNe~Ia is the environment: SNe in young, star-forming, central regions present significantly more \naid\ absorption than those in older, more quiescent, outer regions. \item The observed colours at maximum and at late times (60 days post maximum), as well as the colour excess of SNe~Ia, are strongly related to \naid\ abundance, confirming that it is a good tracer of extinction.
+The light-curve width parameters are also significantly different according to the EW, which is expected given their environmental dependence. \item Nebular velocities are strongly related to EW of \naid\ showing that there is a relation between intrinsic SN properties and the gas and dust in the LoS. \item We find an optimal environmental division between two SN~Ia samples (based on sSFR) and show that the young sample has important differences in the EW of \naid\ when divided according to colours, colour excess, $R_V$, silicon ejecta velocity, silicon velocity gradient, and nebular velocity.
+This strengthens the idea that within the same young local environment, either intrinsic SN properties affect the intervening material, or immediate environmental properties (at $r<0.5$ kpc), which correlate with the abundance of intervening material, influence the SN explosion. \item The young-HV channel, besides being composed of HV objects with low $R_V$ and high extinction in the $V$ band, is also consistent with more blueshifted \naid\ lines and excess absorption with respect to what is expected from its extinction. \item We provide a possible interpretation of these results in which the young population comes from an asymmetric explosion that interacts with nearby material.
 In the \subCh\ DDet, for example, early emission on the side of the first detonation could imprint additional radiation that pushes nearby ISM clouds and spins up dust grains through radiation torques, disrupting them, lowering the size distribution ($R_V$) and releasing metals trapped in grains to the gas-phase.
-Nonetheless, details of this scenario need to be properly addressed, e.g. how and when the disruption occurs and why it affects only a fraction of SNe~Ia, or why there seem to be deviations in the expected $A_V$ distributions for two orientations of the young populations subject to the same amount of ISM dust mass. \item The local mass-step in cosmology can be explained through these two, old and young, populations occurring in different mass regimes, as well as in different offsets from the galaxy centres.
-Aside from differences between the two populations in intrinsic properties, such as luminosity, colour and the luminosity-stretch and colour relations, one of the populations has clearly a fraction of SNe~Ia with lower $R_V$ (the young-approaching) that, when corrected with a single higher $\beta$ parameter, get fainter after standardisation. \end{itemize}
+Nonetheless, details of this scenario need to be properly addressed, e.g. how and when the disruption occurs and why it affects only a fraction of SNe~Ia, or why there seem to be deviations in the expected $A_V$ distributions for two orientations of the young populations subject to the same ISM dust mass. \item The local mass-step in cosmology can be explained through these two, old and young, populations occurring in different mass regimes, as well as in different offsets from the galaxy centres.
+Aside from differences between the two populations in intrinsic properties, such as luminosity, colour and the luminosity-stretch and colour relations, one of the populations has clearly a fraction of SNe~Ia with lower $R_V$ (the young-HV) that, when corrected with a single higher $\beta$ parameter, get fainter after standardisation. \end{itemize}

 This work provides further light into the SN~Ia puzzle, showing that these objects are complex and heterogeneous, that the intrinsic properties are related to nearby material, and that cosmological standardisation should be carefully revisited.